giacomov/giacomov.github.io/_posts/2017-11-23-Adventures-in-machine-learning-1.md

 ## Read data set and pre-filter

-We read the DataFrame and select the subsample with known type which we will use for training and cross-validation.
+We read the DataFrame which contains the subsample with known type which we will use for training and cross-validation.
+The HDF5 file can be downloaded from [here](https://data.world/giacomov/sn-classification-challenge-wavelets).

 ```python